 Hall D Procedure D00000-04-00-P002 Rev, Hall D Sweep Magnet Power Supply Turn on Checklist

-Current Status
+Current Status Before Resumption

 Hall D is in Restricted Access, and the CANS access doors are magnetically locked.
 The Solenoid superconductive magnet is “parked” at about 4 degrees Kelvin, and is ready to be powered again.
 There are segments of beam pipe which may be at atmospheric pressure, and will need to be pumped down.
 The liquid hydrogen target is warmed up and empty of hydrogen; it will need to be cooled down and refilled.
 All detector electronic systems and the cooling equipment for them are turned off.
-Jefferson Lab is in MedCon 6 status.
+This procedure allows the operations to transition from MEDCON6 to MEDCON5.

 Access and PPE requirements

 Jefferson Lab will probably go to MedCon 5 status.
 We should anticipate several changes in the way we operate.
 I’ve heard it called “the New Normal”.
 I have detailed the changes that I am aware of in this plan.
 There may be more changes added later – stay flexible as we return to MedCon 5 and we all learn how to operate safely and healthily until an effective immunization for the SARS-CoV-2virus (which causes the Covid 19 disease symptoms) is widely provided.
 These measures protect your health and the health of those around you.
-Commensurate with standing instructions, Hall D will be returned to full on line operation while all personnel maintain Social Distancing of at least six feet.
+Commensurate with standing instructions, Hall D equipment will be returned to full on line operation while all personnel maintain Social Distancing of at least six feet.
 There is no task in this plan which requires deviation from the six-foot minimum Social Distance Rule.
 Only one person is allowed in the Hall entrance personnel labyrinth at a time.
 A hospital type face mask (or approved respirator, if the individual is trained and qualified to use one) shall be worn at all times.
 Disposable rubber gloves shall be worn at all times.
 Other PPE may be required, depending on the task being performed, such as (but not limited to) safety glasses.
 No safety rules have been rescinded.
 If there appears to be any conflict, please discuss it with the Work Coordinator.

 One goal of this plan is to limit each worker’s exposure to other people and the transmission of the Covid 19 virus.
 This is accomplished both with physical (Social) Distancing and time separation.
 The maximum number of personnel allowed in the Hall or the Tagger Vault simultaneously is 5, with the caveat that they must be physically separated by a distance of at least 6 feet at all times.
 Permission for deviating from the six-foot rule must be obtained in advance of the task from the division Associate Director, Rolf Ent.
-Anticipate additional duties, such as the disinfection of surfaces, being assigned to you.
+Anticipate additional duties, such as the disinfection of surfaces, being required.
 The maximum number of techs at work at any time will be 3.
-Anticipate limiting your presence at Jlab to 6 or 7 hours a day.
+This plan assumes there will only be 6-7 hours of productive work per day.

 General Timing of work in the Hall